piersharding/moodle-google/grade/export/fusion/README.txt

 Install instructions:
   1. unpack this archive into the / directory as you would for any Moodle auth module (http://docs.moodle.org/en/Installing_contributed_modules_or_plugins).
-  2. There are two ways to configure the Google OAuth API requirements for grade/export/fusion:
+  2. To configure grade/export/fusion you need to navigate to Site Administration -> Grades -> Export Settings -> Fusion Table Export or
+       <your moodle root>/admin/settings.php?section=gradeexportfusion
-     * if you implement repository/googledrive and complete the configuration, then fusion tables export will default to use the same config - ensure that the API configuration allows the Fusion Tables access
+       Follow the instructions about setting up the Google API  - ensure that the Google API configuration allows the Fusion Tables access
-     * alternatively you can set the config values in <moodle rootdir>/config.php eg:
-     $CFG->fusion_clientid = 'xxxxxx.apps.googleusercontent.com';
-     $CFG->fusion_secret   = 'XXXXXXXXXXXXXXXXXXXXXXXX';
-     if you want to setup a separate Client ID for web application.

 generic help on OAuth for Moodle is available here: http://docs.moodle.org/23/en/Google_OAuth_2.0_setup